fleece30/leetcode/128 - Longest Consecutive Sequence.md

 ## Strat

 Convert to set.
 Any element would be the start of a sequence if it has no left neighbour i.e. (num-1) doesnt exist in the set.
 So, we use this to find the starts.
 After a start is found, we iterate while (num + length of subsequence) exists in the map and update the local length of subsequence.
-Finally, after no more consequtive elements are found, we update the global longest length.
+Finally, after no more consecutive elements are found, we update the global longest length.

 ## Complexity